South India: Demographics

 As per the 2011 census of India, the estimated population of South India was 252 million, around one fifth of the total population of the country.
-The region's total fertility rate (TFR) was less than the population replacement level of 2.1 for all states, with Kerala and Tamil Nadu having the lowest TFRs in India at 1.7.
-As a result, from 1981 to 2011 the proportion of the population of South India to India's total population has declined.
+The region's total fertility rate (TFR) was less than the population replacement level of 2.1 set by the United Nations, with Kerala and Tamil Nadu having the lowest TFRs in India at 1.7.
+As a result, the proportion of the population of South India to India's total population has shown a declining trend from 1981 to 2011.
 Scheduled Castes and Tribes form 18% of the population of the region.
 Agriculture is the major employer in the region, with 47.5% of the population being involved in agrarian activities.
 About 60% of the population lives in permanent housing structures.
-67.8% of South India has access to tap water, with wells and springs being major sources of water supply.
+In 2011, about 67.8% of the people in South India had access to tap water, with wells and springs being major sources of water supply.

 After experiencing fluctuations in the decades immediately after the independence of India, the economies of South Indian states have, over the past three decades, registered growth higher than the national average.
 While South Indian states have improved in some of the socio-economic metrics, poverty continues to affect the region as it does the rest of the country, although it has considerably decreased over the years.
-Based on the 2011 census, the HDI in the southern states is high, and the economy has grown at a faster rate than those of most northern states.
+The HDI in the southern states is high, and the economy has grown at a faster rate than those of most northern states.